 “Eighty percent of people with Zika are asymptomatic,” she said.
 “So most people don’t even have symptoms.”

 Civen went on to say that even among the people who do have symptoms such as rash, fever, joint pain and conjunctivitis, the symptoms are mild and can last as little as one week.
-To further complicate matters, the symptoms of Zika are similar to two other flaviviruses, dengue fever and Chikungunya.
+To further complicate matters, the symptoms of Zika are similar to dengue fever and Chikungunya, two other flaviviruses — a genus of viruses that also includes West Nile and yellow fever, which the genus is named for.

 Several speakers reiterated the important steps everyone can take to reduce the spread of Zika virus in Southern California.
-These preventive measures include using screens on all open windows, wearing effective bug repellant when outside, and most importantly removing all standing water both inside and outdoors, and scrubbing any containers that have contained standing water in order to remove mosquito eggs left behind.
+These preventive measures include using screens on all open windows and wearing effective bug repellent when outside.
+Most importantly, experts recommend removing all standing water both inside and outdoors and scrubbing any containers that have held standing water in order to remove mosquito eggs left behind.
 It was also stated that since there is occurrence of sexually transmitted Zika, condoms should be used by at-risk people.

 Other speakers at the event included Alexandre Bonnin, PhD, assistant professor of cell and neurobiology at the USC Zilkha Neurogenetic Institute; Genhong Cheng, PhD, professor of microbiology, immunology, and molecular genetics at UCLA; Kelly Middleton, MA, of the Greater Los Angeles County Vector Control District; Karin Nielsen, MD, MPH, professor of clinical pediatrics in the Division of Infectious Diseases at UCLA Children’s Hospital; Charsey Cole Porse, PhD, MPH, of the California Department of Health; and Los Angeles City Council Member Curren D. Price Jr., JD.